 No alteration, repeal, or addition to the rules of the Society shall be made otherwise than by resolution at the Annual General Meeting or at a Special General Meeting, carried by at least three-fourths of the members present and voting thereon.
 Notice of any such proposal, alteration, repeal or addition must be given to the Secretary in writing and at least twenty-eight days shall elapse before the date of the meeting to be held to consider same.
 Details shall be sent by the Secretary to all members at least fourteen days before such meeting.

-19.1) It is a condition of membership that all members under 65 years of age (with the exception of Disabled, Associates and Kingfisher members) attend at least two working parties per annum, or pay a fee in lieu, details of which are included on the membership renewal forms.
+18.1 It is a condition of membership that all members under 65 years of age attend at leasttwo working parties per annum, or make a donation in lieu.

-19.2) No member who is medically unfit to take part will be expected to attend, but they must notify the Fishery Manager (this will be treated in the strictest confidence).
+18.2 No member who is medically unfit to take part will be expected to attend but he must notify the Fishery Manager.
+This will be in the strictest confidence.

 The Society may at a Special General Meeting called for the purpose, resolve, provided the resolution is approved by at least three-fourths of the members of the Society present, that it be wound up.
 In the event of its termination being so decided upon, its property shall be realised by the Committee (and overseen by the Trustees), and the proceeds, after satisfying all liabilities, shall be divided pro rata, based on years of membership, among the members then remaining on the books.
 No Junior, Associate or Kingfisher member shall participate in, or be entitled to, benefit from the realisation of the assets of the Society in accordance with the foregoing provisions.
 Society trustees shall not be held liable, neither monetarily nor materially, for any such discharges of the Society funds or property.